-Banks, health care companies lead US stocks mostly higher
+Retailers, energy companies lead US stocks mostly higher

 TRADE TENSIONS: Investors have been feeling cautiously optimistic about the prospects for an end to the trade dispute between the U.S. and China, which has led to costly, dueling tariffs between the two nations.
-Hopes rose late last week on news that China will send an envoy to Washington this month to discuss a way out of the standoff before President Donald Trump and Chinese President Xi Jinping meet at multilateral events in November.
+Hopes rose late last week on news that China will send an envoy to Washington this month to discuss a way out of the standoff before President Donald Trump and Chinese President Xi Jinping meet in November.

-BANKING ON FINANCIALS: Banks and other financial stocks grabbed some of the biggest gains in early trading.
-Synchrony Financial added 2 percent to $30.99.

 Most Read Business Stories